 Recovery is about discovering everything that is within you

 It is about knowing and reassuring yourself that this is something you did not choose.
 But you are choosing to be brave and move past it, despite your mind telling you otherwise.
 It is coming out stronger on the other side because you know that recovery is one of the hardest things you will ever have to do in your life.
-It is sharing your story and helping others.
-It is no longer competing with the people around you to be the skinniest.
-Instead it is choosing to strive for health and happiness.
+It is sharing your story and helping others and it is no longer competing with the people around you to be the skinniest.
+Instead, it is choosing to strive for health and happiness.

 Recovery is about enjoying all types of food

 It is not just sticking to a meal plan of quinoa, green smoothies, and Clif bars.
 It is going to get ice cream with your friends at 10 o’clock on a Tuesday night because you’re hungry and it’s 95 degrees outside.
 Recovery is being able to enjoy your birthday cake and not pack a separate dinner that you bring to the hibachi restaurant.
 It is being able to eat a doughnut for your afternoon snack and still eat a normal dinner.
 It is being able to eat a salad in a balanced way, without thoughts racing of how salad should be the only thing you eat for the next week.
 And it is bringing scones into work and eating some in addition to your breakfast because you want to celebrate that it’s Friday with your coworkers.

 Recovery is going on a walk with your best friend to talk about old memories without counting every step you take.

 It is going to the gym to do yoga or a spin class without spending the whole day on the treadmill.
 It is sleeping in on a Sunday morning because you were up late the night before, and it is okay to take a break.
 Recovery is going out with friends and having a drink because the extra calories will not break you.
 It is taking the day off from work when you are sick because your body needs rest to heal.

 Recovery is knowing that not everything has to be perfect